bizz84/flutter-tips-and-tricks/tips/0061-flutter-errors-vs-exceptions/index.md

 What's the difference between errors and exceptions in Flutter?

 → Errors are programmer mistakes.
-They are fatal and we should not try to recover from them → Exceptions are failure conditions that are our of our control.
+They are fatal and we should not try to recover from them → Exceptions are failure conditions that are out of our control.
 We should handle them and recover gracefully

 Thread 🧵